 Manta connects small businesses with their desired market through the use of online tools, including Google Ads and SEO.
 It can also help you to use social media more efficiently and provides access to a number of other useful tools for website and business promotion.

-Blogs are one of the oldest and most successful forms of advertising on the internet, giving you a chance to share your voice and message with the world.
+Blogs are one of the most successful and proven forms of advertising on the internet, giving you a chance to share your voice and message with the world.
 Buzzfeed Community is an open platform for businesses to share their blogs with fans of the website.
 If Buzzfeed likes your article enough, they’ll even promote it on the site for you at no extra charge.

 You’ve more than likely used WikiHow to learn how to accomplish something at least once.
 It’s one of the internet’s biggest resources for tutorials and how-to guides.
-For businesses that create a product that solves a specific problem or set of problems, WikiHow can be a great place to promote your website.
+For businesses that solve a specific problem or set of problems (e.g., how to apply for a mortgage or how to upgrade plumbing), WikiHow can be a great place to promote your website.
 Simply create WikiHow pages that address the problem your target audience has, and then show how to solve that problem using your service.

 Digg is a news aggregation website that works on a voting system.
 If users like a particular story, they can vote for it, pushing it further to the top of the website.
-If they don’t like it, then they can vote against it, sending it into obscurity.
 Businesses with a successful blog can share their blog posts to Digg to bring in outside traffic.
 For those lucky enough to make it to the top of Digg, this can substantially increase the size of your customer base.